DISPLACED: Contemporary Artists Confront the Global Refugee Crisis

 The Refugee Nation: a group that formed around the refugee athletes of the 2016 Summer Olympics is represented by the flag designed by Yara Said (Syria) and anthem composed by Moutaz Arian (Syria).

-Ai Weiwei (China): screens his powerful documentary film Human Flow (2017) which follows a chain of urgent human stories of displacement that stretch across the globe and include accounts from Afghanistan, France, Greece, Germany, and Iraq.
+SITE screens Ai Weiwei’s powerful documentary film Human Flow (2017) which follows a chain of urgent human stories of displacement that stretch across the globe and include accounts from Afghanistan, France, Greece, Germany, and Iraq.

 Each work in Displaced will envelop the viewer and provide an interactive and complex narrative of the crisis.
 For example, Kallat’s Woven Chronicle is a poetic sculptural depiction of mass global migration that will absorb the viewer through its massive size and intricate layers of barbed wire and telephone cables mapping migration routes.
-Images from Richard Mosse’s visceral one-hour film Incoming are an onslaught of frightening footage documenting human flight through the use of military-grade thermal surveillance technology.
+Photographic images of Richard Mosse’s visceral Heat Maps are an onslaught of haunting and frightening footage documenting human flight through the use of military-grade thermal surveillance technology.
 Another essential piece of the exhibition: SITE will produce a publication that will serve as a gallery guide and an activist’s resource.
-Titled How Do I…? this booklet will illuminate the intention of each artwork and offer practical ways to participate in refugee relief and aid efforts.
+This booklet will illuminate the context and intention of each artwork and offer practical ways to participate in refugee relief and aid efforts.

 Polly O’Brien & Barrett Toan